RandomLinuxUser1/akura-updates/Update.md

+# 0696442

+- The assistant can now find real images and show them right in the chat
+- It can also generate brand new images from a description
+- Both show up as soon as they are ready, not just after the assistant finishes typing
+- Generated images are saved so they are still there if you come back to that chat later

 # 41e5e26

 - The assistant can now actually search the web and read pages, it will no longer tell you it cannot browse